 In summary, each month the e-commerce generates $527,000 of net benefits from ImageEngine with immediate returns in the first month.

 The way you deliver your application/website content to the end-user impacts its performance.
-Page load time and availability of your application are the first casualty of an ill-thought content delivery mechanism.
+Page load time and availability of your application are the first casualties of an ill-conceived content delivery mechanism.

-Any content delivery solution you chose should be able to provide you with the following capabilities:
+Any content delivery solution you choose should be able to provide you with the following capabilities: